“How long have I been in here…? Half a day?”

 “GRAGH!”
 Grandmore hollered in white-hot agony, his gilded bastard sword slipping from his armored fingers and bouncing off the cobblestone.

-Although Grandmore had shut down, his horse didn’t cease its charge.
-Stepping to the side and grinding his feet into the ground, Aaron reared his claymore behind his back, waiting for the governor to pass him by…
+Although Grandmore was out of the fight, his horse didn’t cease its charge.
+Stepping to the side and grinding his feet into the ground, Aaron reared his claymore behind his back, waiting for the old man to pass him by.

-Putting a quick end his enemy, Aaron swung his blade back around and brought it down on Grandmore’s neck, beheading him.
+Putting a quick end the governor, Aaron swung his blade back around and brought it down on Grandmore’s neck, beheading him.